 So where can you buy honey that you’re sure is truly unprocessed and raw?

-Unfortunately, you can’t really tell for certain that you’re getting raw honey.
+Unfortunately, you can’t really tell for certain that you’re getting raw honey (unless you're buying comb honey).
 You’ll have to have a certain degree of trust in the source that you’re buying from.
 There’s really no way around that.

 (If you haven’t already, you might be interested in reading these tips for buying raw honey).